Ashutosh-web/React_theory_codes/3_Laying_The_foundation/chapter-3_Assignments.md

 ## What is the superpower of JSX ?
 ## Role of type attribute in script tag?
 ## {TitleComponenet} vs <TitleComponenet /> Vs <TitleComponenet></TitleComponent>
-## Coding Assignments : Create a Header Component using Funcational Component
+## Coding Assignments : Create a Header Component using Functional Component
 <ul>
     <li>Add a Logo on left</li>
     <li>Add a search bar in middle</li>